lop-Louis/northbook/docs/governance.md

    `https://github.com/lop-Louis/go-to-docs/issues/new?labels=kl,feedback&title=[Feedback]%20TITLE&body=Page:%20URL`
 5. **Placement:** The CTA sentence must appear before the first `##` heading.
 Drift checks fail if either action is missing or if the primary action renders more than ~600 px below the H1.

+> Automation: `pnpm run ux:scan` enforces that every page opens with a plain sentence followed by both `data-primary-action` and `data-secondary-action` anchors before the first section.

 ## Frontmatter contract

 Every markdown page still needs ownership and review metadata: